Core Type Hints Fundamentals

 FAQ

 Does enabling strict type checking impact Python runtime performance?
-No. Type hints are completely stripped at runtime by the interpreter.
+No. Type hints are completely ignored at runtime by default.
 Static analysis occurs offline during CI/CD or IDE sessions, adding zero overhead to production execution.

 Should I use mypy, pyright, or ruff for enterprise projects?
 Use pyright for fast, accurate IDE feedback and CI speed.
 Use mypy for deep, conservative type inference and legacy compatibility.
 Use ruff for linting and formatting.
-Configure all three in parallel for maximum coverage.
+Configuring all three in parallel is common but can be redundant — choose one type checker as the gating tool.